 More studies are needed to determine the exact effects of fulvic acid on gut health in people.

 A healthy immune system requires that the body recognize foreign invaders by increasing a type of immune cell called lymphocytes.
 Fulvic acid increased lymphocytes in a study of animals.
 This means that fulvic acid may help fight harmful viruses and bacteria when needed.

 In a nutshell, fulvic acid may help with proper immune response.

 While we need to confirm these results in humans, fulvic acid likely has beneficial effects on the immune system due to its high mineral content and antioxidants.

 There are a few potential risks of using fulvic acid to be aware of.
 This is why it is always important to talk with your healthcare provider before embarking on any new supplement regimen.

 May decrease thyroid function

-It is unknown whether this same effect on thyroid happens in humans, but likely would have a little or no impact on thyroid at doses that people usually take, such as 1 ml per day.
+It is unknown whether this same effect on the thyroid happens in humans, but likely would have little or no impact on the thyroid at doses that people usually take, such as 1 ml per day.

 Contamination with heavy metals?

 There is some concern that fulvic acid contains unhealthy heavy metals such as lead, mercury, and arsenic.
 It is important to buy fulvic acid from a reputable source to avoid this concern.